 While four to twelve weeks of rehab might sound like a long time, it’s well worth it in the long run.
 The more time you put into your recovery, the better results you will see.
 Addressing unhealthy thoughts and behaviors isn’t an overnight process.
 Addiction is a chronic illness and treatment requires a lifestyle change.
-In a treatment facility, you’ll learn through experience how to live a life free of drugs and alcohol.

 Addiction experts will tell you that one of the best things you can do to in early recovery is to avoid the people, places and things that you associate with using drugs and alcohol.
 One of biggest advantages of inpatient rehab treatment is that it is a haven from the triggers and distractions that make early recovery more challenging.
 Quitting drugs and alcohol for good requires a complete lifestyle change.
 Inpatient rehab programs work because they keep you focused on the number one priority– your health.